Building robust test coverage for your APIs can take time. With the Test Creation Agent, you can accelerate this process.

 - Generated API test steps do not include snippets, so more complex validations or pre-request and post-request scripts will not be created.

-- The OAuth 1.0 auth type will not be generated.
-If you want to authenticate to your API using OAuth 1.0, you can generate the test and manually add the OAuth 1.0 settings on the test level.
+- The OAuth 1.0 and OAuth 2.0 auth types will not be generated.
+If you want to authenticate to your API using one of these methods, you can generate the test and manually add the auth settings on the test level.

-- GenAI Test Creation is biased towards English.
+- The Test Creation Agent is biased towards English.
 If you define the test intent in a non-English language, the API Test Editor may still generate tasks and assertions in English.